bring/developer-site/content/api/modify-delivery/index.md

 weight: 23

 introduction:
-  The Modify Delivery API can be used to modify shipments that currently are on their way to the recipient.
-Shipments can either be stopped and returned to the sender, or they can be rerouted to a new delivery address.
-It is also possible to change the cash on delivery amount.
-At the moment, Parcel Norway domestic services (with the exception of Pakke i postkassen and return services) are supported.
+  The Modify Delivery API can be used to modify shipments that are on their way to the recipient.
+Shipments can be stopped and returned to the sender, they can be rerouted to a new delivery address or it is possible to change the cash on delivery amount.
+We support domestic and cross border shipments in Norway, Sweden and Denmark.
+Do note however, that there are limitations to our services in Sweden and Denmark.
+  Detailed overview of our services can be found below.

 information:
   - title: Authentication